Koya (tribe)

-The Koya are an Indian tribal community found in the states of Andhra Pradesh, Telangana, Chhattisgarh, and Odisha.
-The Koyas call themselves Koitur in their dialect.
-The Koyas speak the Koya language, also known as Koya basha, which is a Dravidian language related to Gondi.
+The Koya are a Dravidian tribal community native to the Indian states of Andhra Pradesh, Telangana, Chhattisgarh, and Odisha.
+They speak the Koya language, a Dravidian language related to Gondi that is known endonymically as koya basha.
+They refer to themselves as Koitur in Koya.

 The Koya are commonly referred to as Koi, Koyalu, Koyollu, Koya Doralu, Dorala Sattam, etc. Koya tribes can be further divided into Koya, Doli Koya, Gutta Koya or Gotti Koya, Kammara Koya, Musara Koya, Oddi Koya, Pattidi Koya, Rasha Koya, Lingadhari Koya (ordinary), Kottu Koya, Bhine Koya, Raja Koya, etc.

 Koya tribe populated in Telangana region.

 Population and livelihood

 The Koya population is concentrated in northeastern Telangana, northern Andhra Pradesh, far-southern Chhattisgarh and southwestern Odisha.
 In Telangana they live mainly in Khammam, Bhadradi Kothagudem and Warangal districts and are sparsely found in the old Adilabad and Karimnagar districts.
 In Andhra Pradesh the Koya mainly live in Alluri Sitharama Raju district, while in Odisha they live almost exclusively and are the dominant tribe in Malkangiri district in the far southwest of the state. in Chhattisgarh they live in the far-southern Bastar region, mainly in the districts of Sukma and Bijapur.
 The Koya in Andhra Pradesh and Telangana had a population of 590,739 according to the 2011 census.
 However, many became residents of Andhra Pradesh when their lands became part of Andhra Pradesh during the Polavaram project.
 There are another 147,137 Koya in Odisha, and approximately 46,978 Dorla (who are a mixed group in-between Gondi and Koya) in Chhattisgarh.